innovation-first/paradox-innovation/content/docs/hub-overview/index.md

 ## Benefits

 The hub is an online platform that provides two main features.
 The first is to expose a simple portal (you are reading it now) to help us all (including customers) to easily and quickly understand our innovation, expertise and offerings.

-Second it provides thales developpers and architects with a sandboxed, ready-to-use platform to prototype and deploy new projects.
+Second it provides developpers and architects with a sandboxed, ready-to-use platform to prototype and deploy new projects.

 This has several benefits.